Carina McLeod explains how brands can get the best of both worlds on Amazon by managing both a vendor and seller relationship

 Vendor Central offers big bulk purchases and a hands-off approach, but your margins will be squeezed.
 Seller Central offers greater control over pricing and higher margins, but piecemeal sales and a greater customer support burden.

 Both models have advantages and disadvantages, but with the hybrid approach and a well-considered product strategy you can get the best of both worlds.

 This post was by Carina McLeod.
 An Amazon Retail Consultant, Carina spent over 7 years working in Vendor Management at Amazon UK.
-She worked across multiple product categories including home and garden, sports and fitness, personal care and apparel.
-Carina has her own consultancy business eCommerce Nurse where she helps vendors and sellers grow their business on Amazon.
+Carina now has her own consultancy business, eCommerce Nurse, where she helps vendors and sellers grow their business on Amazon.
 She is also the founder of Vendor Society, a membership website providing tools and support for vendors.